 (JAPhA.
-NS44(5):551; September/October 2004) (Reviewed 2006) (Reviewed 2008) (Reviewed 2013) (Reviewed 2014) (Reviewed 2015) (Reviewed 2019)
+NS44(5):551; September/October 2004) (Reviewed 2006) (Reviewed 2008) (Reviewed 2013) (Reviewed 2014) (Reviewed 2015) (Reviewed 2019) (Reviewed 2023)

-10. The Committee recommends RETAINING the following policy statement as written.
 2004, 1978 Roles in Health Care for Pharmacists

 - 1. APhA shall develop and maintain new methods and procedures whereby pharmacists can increase their ability and expand their opportunities to provide health care services. - 2.
 APhA supports legislative and judicial action that confirms pharmacists' professional rights to perform those functions consistent with APhA's definition of pharmacy practice and that are necessary to fulfill pharmacists' professional responsibilities to patients they serve.

 (Am Pharm.
 NS18(8):42; July 1978) (JAPhA.
-NS44(5):551; September/October 2004) (Reviewed 2007) (Reviewed 2011) (Reviewed 2012) (Reviewed 2013) (Reviewed 2018) (Reviewed 2020) (Reviewed 2021)
+NS44(5):551; September/October 2004) (Reviewed 2007) (Reviewed 2011) (Reviewed 2012) (Reviewed 2013) (Reviewed 2018) (Reviewed 2020) (Reviewed 2021) (Reviewed 2023)

-11. The Committee recommends RETAINING the following policy statement as written.
 2012, 1981 Pharmacist Training in Nutrition

 - 1. APhA advocates that all pharmacists become knowledgeable about the subject of nutrition. - 2.
 APhA encourages schools and colleges of pharmacy as well as providers of continuing pharmacy education to offer education and training on the subject of nutrition.

 (Am Pharm.
 NS21(5):40; May 1981) (Reviewed 2003) (Reviewed 2006) (Reviewed 2007) (JAPhA.
-NS52(4):458; July/August 2012) (Reviewed 2017)
+NS52(4):458; July/August 2012) (Reviewed 2017) (Reviewed 2023)

-12. The Committee recommends RETAINING the following policy statement as written.
 2020 Community-Based Pharmacists as Providers of Care

-- 1. APhA advocates for the identification of medical conditions that may be safely and effectively treated by community-based pharmacists. - 2.
+1. APhA advocates for the identification of medical conditions that may be safely and

+- effectively treated by community-based pharmacists. - 2.
 APhA encourages the training and education of pharmacists and student pharmacists regarding identification, treatment, monitoring, documentation, follow-up, and referral for medical conditions treated by community-based pharmacists - 3.
 APhA advocates for laws and regulations that allow pharmacists to identify and manage medical conditions treated by community-based pharmacists. - 4.
 APhA advocates for appropriate remuneration for the assessment and treatment of medical conditions treated by community-based pharmacists from government and private payers to ensure sustainability and access for patients. - 5.
 APhA supports research to examine the outcomes of services that focus on medical conditions treated by community-based pharmacists.

 (JAPhA.
-60(5):e10; September/October 2020)
+60(5):e10; September/October 2020) (Reviewed 2023)